 Tonight and tomorrow are joyous days of celebration for the Jewish people.
 Tonight marks the beginning of Purim, the celebration of the Jewish people being delivered from the murderous plot of the wicked

 Esther is a short book, and I encourage you to read it, as I will only be highlighting a few portions in this post.
 However, I will begin at the end to answer a question some may have at this point, why would a Christian celebrate a Jewish Holiday?
-The answer is found in Esther 9:27-28 NKJV “the Jews established and imposed it upon themselves and their descendants and all who would join them, that without fail they should celebrate these two days every year, according to the written instructions and according to the prescribed time, 28 that these days should be remembered and kept throughout every generation, every family, every province, and every city, that these days of Purim should not fail to be observed among the Jews, and that the memory of them should not perish among their descendants.”
+The answer is found in Esther 9:27-28 LSB “the Jews established and accepted a custom for themselves and for their seed and for all those who joined themselves to them, so that celebrating these two days according to what was written down and according to their fixed time from year to year would not pass away.28 So these days were to be remembered and celebrated throughout every generation, every family, every province, and every city; thus these days of Purim were not to pass away from among the Jews, nor their memory come to an end from their seed.”

-Notice the phrase, “and all who would join them,” as a believer, I see myself as joined with the Jewish people because I have been grafted into the olive tree (Romans 11).
+Notice the phrase, “and all those who joined themselves to them,” as a believer, I see myself as joined with the Jewish people because I have been grafted into the olive tree (Romans 11).
 Jesus and the apostles celebrated Purim and other biblical feasts, so why not join in on the celebration?